Fine flavour and presentation, coupled with the candlelit charm of a historic building, make this restaurant in Plymouth a hit with Lucy Baker-Kind

 After the very generous main courses, we were after something light to finish.
 I couldn’t resist the ‘Bit of a raspberry mess’.
 Far from being a mess, it was presented prettily on a black plate.
 There were piped stars and thin shards of meringue on a feather-light whipped raspberry cream.
 Nick enjoyed the lemon posset, which gave the ideal citrus zing at the end of the meal.

-Having sampled the food, it is no surprise to hear that Ben was a quarter finalist on MasterChef: The Professionals in 2011, and The Greedy Goose was awarded two AA rosettes just five weeks after opening.
+Having sampled the food, it is no surprise to hear that Ben was a quarter finalist on MasterChef: The Professionals in 2011, and The Greedy Goose was awarded two AA rosettes just five weeks after opening its doors in Plymouth.

 It is safe to say that, with food this good, it’s no wonder the goose is greedy!